-Born in 1944 in New York City, Sternfeld earned a BA in Art from Dartmouth College in 1965.
-His work has been the subject of multiple exhibitions in museums and galleries worldwide, including the Museum of Modern Art, New York, The Art Institute of Chicago, the Museum Folkwang Essen, the Albertina Museum of Vienna and C/O Berlin.
-He has received numerous awards including two Guggenheim fellowships, a Prix de Rome and the Citibank Photography Award.
+Sternfeld was born in New York City in 1944, and earned a BA in Art from Dartmouth College.
+His work has been the subject of multiple exhibitions in museums and galleries worldwide, including the Museum of Modern Art, New York, The Art Institute of Chicago, Illinois, the Museum Folkwang Essen, Germany, the Albertina Museum of Vienna, Austria and C/O Berlin, Germany.
+Sternfeld has received numerous awards including two Guggenheim fellowships, a Prix de Rome and the Citibank Photography Award.
 He holds the Noble Foundation Chair in Art and Cultural History at Sarah Lawrence College.